One-Year Grantmaking Guidelines

 - Relevance of one key strategic goal and/or priority to the organization's life stage and continued development.

-• Role in the Arts, Arts Education, or Student Academic Success ecosystem
+- Strategies to address the strategic goal are well-defined and feasible. - Role in the Arts, Arts Education, or Student Academic Success ecosystem

-- The organization's strength of programming and alignment with the foundation's focus areas in the Arts, Arts Education, or Student Academic Success.
+- The organization's strength of programming and alignment with MDBF's focus areas in the Arts, Arts Education, or Student Academic Success. - Demonstrated commitment to diversity, equity, inclusion, and accessibility in its governance, staff, and participants.

 For information regarding an organization's life cycle stage, please review Our Grantmaking Approach.